cabird/AI_where_it_matters/manually_coded_reports/report-data_development_refactoring_maintenance_updates.md

 #### Theme: Quality & Trust Issues

 The code "Low trust in performance/correctness" encapsulates concerns that AI-refactors may be incorrect, introduce subtle bugs, or require more human time to review and fix than doing the refactor manually.
-Participants described past experiences where AI-led refactors were "really bad" or "more time consuming" than doing it themselves (Participant 159, Participant 35).
+Participants described past experiences where AI-led refactors were "really bad" or "more time consuming" than doing it themselves (Participants 159, 35).
 This distrust is particularly acute when AI modifies large swaths of code at once; the perceived review burden rises and confidence declines: "I can't trust the AI to be correct, and when it changes too much code at once, I need to spend more time reviewing or even fixing the AI's changes" (Participant 325).

 Contextual factors shaping trust include the difficulty of validating correctness—if precision is critical or correctness is hard to verify, participants prefer human handling (Participant 385).
 The implication is clear: without strong correctness guarantees, rollback mechanisms, or traceable rationales, developers will refrain from delegating refactors to AI.